sergobago/neural-punctuation/README.md

 #### xlm-roberta-base
 Multilingual model.
 The model weighs weighs 1.2 GB on the hard drive and 2.4 GB in RAM.
-Training is 2x faster, so you can experiment with the dataset and input data for the neural network.
+Training is faster, so you can experiment with the dataset and input data for the neural network.
 Quickly places punctuation and puts less load on production server CPU.
 #### xlm-roberta-large
 Multilingual model.
 The model weighs weighs 2.4 GB on the hard drive and 4.8 GB in RAM.
 Long waiting time for neural network training.
 Possible overtraining, then accuracy will be worse than xlm-roberta-base.
-#### Conclusion
-Use xlm-roberta-base.
-The accuracy is more influenced by dataset and input data than size of neural network.
+Requires more time and server resources to use in production.
 ## Recommended datasets
 #### RU
 Gazeta dataset; Lenta.ru news dataset; mc4 clean dataset; MLSUM dataset; MuSeRC dataset; WikiLingua dataset;